Paddy McNally

-Patrick Sean McNally (born 20 December 1937) is a British businessman and former racing driver.
+Patrick Sean McNally (20 December 1937 – 22 July 2026) was a British businessman and racing driver.
 He was chief executive of Allsport Management, a Swiss-based company which controlled Formula One advertising and hospitality via the Paddock Club.

+Aside from motorsport, he became well known in Britain in the 1980s for his relationship with Sarah Ferguson as a result of her subsequent marriage in 1986 to Andrew Mountbatten-Windsor, the former Prince Andrew, Duke of York.

 Early life

-McNally was born on 20 December 1937 in Gravesend, the son of Patrick, a Royal Air Force officer, and Mary McNally (née Outred).
-He grew up in County Monaghan, Ireland, and was educated at Stonyhurst College.
+Patrick Sean McNally was born on 20 December 1937 in Gravesend, Kent, the son of Group Captain Patrick McNally, an RAF medical officer, and Mary Deane Outred.
+His uncle was racing driver Redmond Gallagher.
+He was raised at Poplar Vale in County Monaghan, and then educated at Stonyhurst College.
+In his youth he excelled at rugby and boxing.
+After abandoning training as an accountant, he worked as a travelling salesman.

+His elder brother was LWT director Peter McNally (1933–2021).
+The pair were close and were early habitués of Verbier since the late 1970s.